dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

 - reserve time in sprint or before a sprint to upgrade versions and then to test and fix broken dependencies. (similar to hardware upgrades)
 - check for new versions `npm outdated -l` and `ng update`

+## General Development Workflow

+### Issues and Milestones
+- Collect Ideas, then Sum them up to Issues which we can then sort into different [Milestones](https://github.com/dlr-eoc/ukis-frontend-libraries/milestones)
+- Label Issues and use the [Commit Message Guidelines](https://github.com/dlr-eoc/ukis-frontend-libraries/blob/master/CONTRIBUTING.md#-commit-message-guidelines)

+### Branch and Fork
+- Internally we use branches in the repository to create new features and bug fixes
+- If you are not member of our organization fork our repository and use branches ([see our guide on contributing](https://github.com/dlr-eoc/ukis-frontend-libraries/blob/master/CONTRIBUTING.md))

 # Ho to create a new Project library (UKIS-Module)